davidasboth/davidasboth.github.io/content/articles/machine learning/realistic-machine-learning.md

 Title: Realistic Machine Learning
 Date: 2016-11-10 15:41
 Author: david
-Slug: blog/realistic-machine-learning
+Slug: realistic-machine-learning
-url: blog/realistic-machine-learning
-save_as: blog/realistic-machine-learning/index.html
 Status: published
+Summary: As most data scientists quickly realise, there's a difference between the kind of data science you do while learning about it, and the kind you do at a real job.
+This is equally true of data cleaning/wrangling and machine learning.
+Alias: /2016/11/10/realistic-machine-learning

-As I'm sure most data scientists quickly realise, there's a difference between the kind of data science you do while learning about it, and the kind you do at a real job.
+As most data scientists quickly realise, there's a difference between the kind of data science you do while learning about it, and the kind you do at a real job.